cobra-language/cobra/README.md

 ## Cobra

 Cobra is a high-level statically typed programming language, it's a variant and subset of [TypeScript ](https://www.typescriptlang.org/), it's mainly used for Mobile App cross-platform dynamic scenarios.
 It can be run in two ways, one is to interprete and execute bytecode, and the other is to be compiled into machine code through LLVM.
-Its goal is to be faster than JS/TS.
+Its goal is to be more lightweight and faster than JS/TS.

 Cobra references a lot of [hermes](https://github.com/facebook/hermes)